-These assets are subsequently measured at fair value net of transaction costs.
-Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are never reclassified to profit or loss
+Financial assets These assets are subsequently measured at amortised cost using the EIR method.
+The amortised at amortised cost cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.
+Equity These assets are subsequently measured at fair value net of transaction costs.
+Dividends are investments at recognised as income in profit or loss unless the dividend clearly represents a recovery of part of FVOCI the cost of the investment.
+Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.

-Financial liabilities-Classification, subsequent measurement and gains and losses
+Financial liabilities - Classification, subsequent measurement and gains and losses